Thailand · duration itinerary

 - Dress respectfully: shoulders and knees must be covered.

-- Arrive early to avoid crowds and the midday heat.
+- Arrive early to avoid the largest crowds.

 - Midday~90 minWat Pho (Temple of the Reclining Buddha)landmark

-- Morning~240 minChatuchak Weekend Marketshopping
+- Morning~240 minChatuchak Weekend Market (if Sat/Sun)shopping

 - Go early to beat the heat and crowds.

-- Midday~90 minOr Tor Kor Marketrestaurant
+- Midday~90 minOr Tor Kor Marketshopping

-- Try the durian if you're adventurous.
+- Try the durian if you're adventurous!

 - Look for the beautifully arranged fruit displays.